Tunnel Worker Injuries

 A Tunnel Worker Injury Lawyer in New York Who Cares About Your Rights

 Digging tunnels is brutal work, especially in and around New York City.
 Excavating, drilling, blasting rock, pouring concrete-it's all part of the job for sandhogs, as tunnel-diggers are called, whether it's a water tunnel or underground tunnel that the MTA is building.
-Because of the constant risks of being exposed to dust, gases, particles, diesel exhaust, falling concrete and defective power tools, tunnel work injuries and fatalities frequently occur, sometimes in a catastrophic tunnel accident or over time in the form of respiratory illnesses.
-As dedicated personal injury attorneys representing hurt tunnel diggers for over 80 years, we've seen the damage this type of dangerous underground job environment does to these hard-working New Yorkers.
+Because of the constant risks of being exposed to dust, gases, particles, diesel exhaust, falling concrete and defective power tools, tunnel work injuries and fatalities frequently occur, sometimes in a catastrophic tunnel accident, excavation accident or over time in the form of respiratory illnesses.
+As dedicated personal injury attorneys representing hurt tunnel diggers and other construction workers for over 80 years, we've seen the damage this type of dangerous underground job environment does to these hard-working New Yorkers.

 If You Have Breathing Problems and Inflamed Lungs Due to Tunnel Silicosis, Call Us!

 Some of the most tragic, but increasingly common tunnel worker injuries are life-threatening lung illnesses, including silicosis, which is a form of the occupational lung disease pneumoconiosis, with similar symptoms as chronic obstructive pulmonary disease (COPD).
 In a report by the National Center for Biotechnology Information, CPOD was present in 14% of the tunnel workers studied.
 A condition that affects lung function and breathing, CPOD is a symptom of silicosis, a tunnel worker illness that sandhogs get from inhaling silica dust, which comes from drilling rockbeds and sandstone.
 Silicosis is caused by particles of silica dust that are trapped in alveoli (small sacs) in the lungs, resulting in inflamed lymph nodes and fluid in the lungs, making breathing difficult and lowering blood oxygen levels.
 It can lead to progressive massive fibrosis, which causes severe lung scarring, and tuberculosis.